Buy me a Cup of Aloha

 - Next add in the fava beans and let boil together before adding in the lemon juice and seasonings.

 - Cover with lid and cook on a low heat for 4 minutes.

 - Transfer to serving bowls and top with chopped parsley and olive oil.

 Egyptian Ful Medames Crock Pot Recipe

-1 pound of Dried Organic Fava Beans (soaked overnight)
+- 1 pound of Dried or Fresh Organic Fava Beans (soaked overnight)

-Drain the soaked beans and place in a crockpot.
+- Drain the water from the soaked beans and place beans in a crockpot.

-Add garlic and 7 cups of filtered water to crockpot.
+- Add garlic and 7 cups of clean filtered water to the crockpot.